authrocket/authrocket-ruby/README.md

 AuthRocket's default login controller automatically sets a logout message using `flash`.

-You may customize this, or other logout behavior, by creating your own LoginsController and inherit from AuthRocket's controller:
+You may customize this, or other logout behavior, by creating your own LoginsController and inheriting from AuthRocket's controller:

     class LoginsController < AuthRocket::ArController
       def logout